Islandora/documentation/docs/user-documentation/content_models.md

 the various files that are part of the object for preservation or display, such as the original file and various derivative files generated from it.

 The model for exactly what constitutes an object in Islandora is flexible and can be adapted to the needs of specific users.
-For example, the Islandora Defaults configuration considers an object as a resource node of the type "Repository Item"  which contains descriptive metadata about the object.
+For example, the Islandora Starter Site configuration considers an object as a resource node of the type "Repository Item"  which contains descriptive metadata about the object.
 Attached to that Node are one or more Media, each representing a file that is part of this object, such as "Original File", "Thumbnail", "Preservation Master", etc. With this model, every original file uploaded into Islandora has its own resource node.

 Multi-file Media configurations also attach Media to a parent node, but allow for that node to be represented by multiple "Original File"s.
 In this model, a Media contains the original file as well as any derivative files created from it (thumbnail, service file, etc.).